SoftUni-Internal/interactive-content/EN/07-JSON-Processing/02-GSON.md

 # Import Multiple Objects as JSON

-When you have multiple objects in a JSON you can deserialize them to a Java array or list.
+When you have multiple objects in a JSON you can deserialize them to a Java array.

 Let us add one more entry into the JSON file we saw previously: